ehharris/ReactJS-Website/team/sprint3.md

 #### Incomplete Epics in Sprint Backlog

-We weren't able to change the trip and save changes.
-Also, the options to be displayed in the itinerary (except for latitude and longitude) and finishing up testing were incomplete.
+Unfortunately, we weren't able to implement the ability to change the trip, save changes to it, and many of the itinerary related sprint 3 tasks.

 * User: I'd like even shorter trips
 * User: I want to choose what information is displayed in the itinerary and map.